snyk/vscode-extension/README.md

 - On **Windows**, you can set the variables, using the GUI or on the command line using the `setx` tool.
 - On **macOS**, the process `launchd` needs to be aware of the environment variables if you want to launch the IDE from Finder directly.
 You can set environment variables for applications launched via Finder using the `launchctl setenv` command e.g. on start-up or via a script you launch at user login.
 The provision of environment variables to the macOS UI is sometimes changing between operating system releases, so it might be easier to create a small shell script that launches the IDE to leverage the shell environment, that can be defined via `~/.bashrc`.
 - On **Linux**, updating the file `/etc/environment` can be used to propagate the environment variables to the windows manager and UI.

 ### Proxy

-If you need to use a proxy server to connect to the internet, please configure it using the vscode proxy settings.
+If you are behind proxy, proxy settings need to be configured either using VS Code proxy settings or set using `http_proxy` and `https_proxy` environment variables.

 ## Authentication